DXMary/DXMary/README.md

 <h3 align="center">Cyber Security | Data Privacy | Software & Web Development | Tech </h3>

-My name is Mary and I am a tech enthusiast and entrepreneur working in London, UK.
+My name is Mary and I am a neurodivergent tech enthusiast and entrepreneur working in London, UK.
 I am currently transitioning into tech from a non-technical background.
 By day I am a Founder & Creative Director at [Webymar](https://www.webymar.com/) and by night I am working on some exciting projects and learning new things!!
 I aim to talk about all things tech, data privacy, coding, web development and cyber security.

 <h4>I hope you will come along with me on this exciting journey!!